-- If Yes the project is eligible. - If No justification is required to determine eligibility.
+If Yes - the project is eligible.

 1 It is the River to Sea TPO's intent to extend eligibility to all of the activities included within the meaning of the term "Transportation Alternatives" pursuant to 23 U.S.C.
 101(a)(29) except the following: